jen-taylor-shopify/JavaScript-fundamentals/scope-lexical-context-and-closures.md

 ## When to leverage Closures
 ### Closures can be leveraged to keep variables and functions private
+- Some programming languages allow you to declare private functions (that can only be called by other methods in the same class).
+JS does not!
+- Closures help us emulate the concept of private methods.
+- Private methods are useful for managing the global namespace
 - We can leverage the power of closures to create private variables and functions:
 ```
 var counter = (function() {